 While the camping left a smile on my soul, traveling down a dusty road left a heavy layer of dirt in my car.
 It’s for times like these I carry a Swiffer.
 Don’t judge this neat freakish habit.
-It is greatly satisfying to swiffer dirt away as you wait for red to become green.
+There’s something satisfying cleaning while you wait for red to become green.

-As I moved the Swiffer across the dash and controls, a thought came to me as if it had just rushed in through the open window and plunged straight into the depths of my being ~ “God constantly Swiffers in us”.
-Just imagine if we can find satisfaction in cleaning some dirt away from an object how much joy He finds in wiping away the invisible grit that clogs our growth.
+As I moved the Swiffer across the dash and controls, a thought came to me as if it had rushed in through the open window and plunged straight into the depths of my being ~ “God constantly Swiffers us”.
+Just imagine if we find satisfaction in cleaning some dirt away from an object, how much joy He finds in wiping away the invisible grit that clogs our growth.

-He’s ever so gently cleansing us from the recent, fresh layer of fine dust.
-Allow Him in and He can melt and wipe away the streaks of our grime and residue that we let build up.
-He’s longing to get into some deep cleaning, to wash away the dirt that builds up in the crevices and lingers for a long time.
+He’s so gently cleansing us from the recent, fresh layer of fine dust.
+Allow Him in and He can wipe away the streaks of our grime and residue of painful emotion we store up.
+He’s longing to get into some deep cleaning, to wash away the dirt that builds up in the crevices and lingering, causing more irritation.
 That’s the painful dirt only He can clean.